-6.2.
+5.2.
 Usage of the P-Charge-Info header field

 The P-Charge-Info header field is used to convey information about the identity of the party to be charged.
-The P-Charge-Info header field is typically inserted by one of the following:
+The P-Charge-Info header field is typically inserted into a SIP request, usually an INVITE, by one of the following:

-o the SIP proxy on the originating network;

-- o a PSTN gateway acting as a SIP UA; or - o an application server generating billing information.
+- o the SIP proxy on the originating network; - o a PSTN gateway acting as a SIP UA; or - o an application server generating billing information.

 P-Charge-Info is to be used by the SIP entity that provides billing services for a session.
-This could be an entity generating billing records or an entity interacting with another entity generating billing records.
-Upon receipt of an INVITE request with the P-Charge-Info header field, such an entity SHOULD use the value present in P-Charge-Info as indicating the party responsible for the charges associated with the session.
+This could be an entity generating billing records or an entity interacting with another entitity generating billing records.
+Upon receipt of an INVITE request with the P-Charge-Info header field, such an entity MAY use the value present in P-Charge-Info as indicating the party responsible for the charges associated with the session.
+This decision, for example , could be based on local policy.

-6.2.1.
+5.2.1.
 Procedures at the UA